PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*  Security measures [PAP](https://www.lrt.lt/pl/wiadomosci/1261/2528224/gawkowski-w-2025-r-wydajemy-najwiecej-w-historii-polski-na-cyberbezpieczenstwo), that were deployed for the Country, that are significantly & numerous times attacked Country in the whole World.
+*  Security measures [PAP](https://www.lrt.lt/pl/wiadomosci/1261/2528224/gawkowski-w-2025-r-wydajemy-najwiecej-w-historii-polski-na-cyberbezpieczenstwo), that were deployed for the Country, that are significantly & numerous times attacked Country in the World.
+Understanding about CyberSecurity could be lacking, e.g. according [statista](https://www.statista.com/statistics/873097/malware-attacks-per-year-worldwide/) most of Countries, that got disrupted by malicious software and malicious source code to victim's computer infrastructure, occurred in the Asia-Pacific region in 2023.
+At the same time, not all Malware related incidents could be related to Cyber Incident, because some of them could be deployed through computer storage means like flash drive(s), etc.
 ```

 ```